chriszerr/clz8225.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a PhD candidate in Dr. Kathleen McDermott's Memory & Cognition Lab at Washington University in St. Louis.
 I received his B.Sc. in Psychology and Statistical Methods from Truman State University in 2015, and my A.M. in Psychological & Brain Sciences at Washington University in St. Louis.
 I has also spent time in cardiovascular and neuroscience research labs at the University of Michigan and the University of Vermont.

-My main interests are in examining individual differences in long-term memory, with a current focus on the relation between how quickly people learn information and how well they remember it over time.
-I participate in the Cognitive, Computational, and Systems Neuroscience (CCSN) pathway and was a National Science Foundation GRFP recipient.

 interests:
 - Learning and Memory
 - Individual Differences